Shamlah-Tanai/first_etl_project/README.md

-This project is for my learning
+This project is for my learning sabrina's change!